There is so much that goes into a new painting job, that it does not hurt to have a little help before you get started.

 It is often made of a front sanding surface, a telescoping pole with a handle, a vice for holding the sandpaper, and a front-facing sandpaper block to stretch it out so that it can cover a wide surface area.

-As a user, you can choose from different lengths of a pole sander’s handle that can be as short as 16″ to as long as 51″ like in like in telescopic handles.
+As a user, you can choose from different lengths of a pole sander’s handle that can be as short as 16″ to as long as 51″ like in telescopic handles.

 A typical pole sander also comes with two clamps, that are located on either side of the sander head.

 The basic function of these clamps is to hold the sandpaper in place when you are using the tool.

 While some of them have a nut and bolt design few others may have a piece of velcro or clips to hold the sandpaper.

-Depending on the type and model, there are also parts like rotating joint and adapter present that helps the sander head to connect with the handle.
+Depending on the type and model, there are also parts like a rotating joint and adapter present that help the sander head to connect with the handle.

 What Can You Use It For?